GM-Consult-Pty-Ltd/text_indexing/README.md

 * [Wikipedia (1), "*Inverted Index*", from Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Inverted_index)
 * [Wikipedia (2), "*Lemmatisation*", from Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Lemmatisation)
 * [Wikipedia (3), "*Stemming*", from Wikipedia, the free encyclopedia](https://en.wikipedia.org/wiki/Stemming)

+## Issues

+If you find a bug please fill an [issue](https://github.com/GM-Consult-Pty-Ltd/text_indexing/issues).

+This project is a supporting package for a revenue project that has priority call on resources, so please be patient if we don't respond immediately to issues or pull requests.